seansfkelley/seansfkelley.github.io/_drafts/code-writing-opinions.md

 >
 > - Fred Brooks, Mythical Man Month

 If you don't know what values you're operating with, you can't do anything with them.
-Names, types and relationships between types should be the primary driver for how code is structured.
+The names of values, the types of values, and the relationships between values based on their types should be the primary driver for how code is structured.

 ### Tools, Not Process